huuanhhuynguyen/kalman_filters/README.md

 ## Unscented KF [still incomplete fusion]

-Each UKF looks plausible without fusion.
-Each UKF performs similarly well to each corresponding EKF without fusion.
+Without fusion, each UKF performs similarly as each EKF.

 |          | 1.txt | 2.txt | 3.txt |
 | ---      | ---- | --- | --- |
 | LidarUKF | ![1](out/ukf_laser_1.png) | ![2](out/ukf_laser_2.png) | ![3](out/ukf_laser_3.png)|
 | RadarUKF | ![1](out/ukf_radar_1.png) | ![2](out/ukf_radar_2.png) | ![3](out/ukf_radar_3.png)|

-But when I fuse Lidar UKF with Radar UKF using the fusion model above.
+However, when I fuse Lidar UKF with Radar UKF using the fusion model above.
 The system fails and the estimation diverges.
-This problem is still unsolved for me.
+This problem is still unsolved.

-In my opinion, the reason is that UKF demands more accurate model than EKF, while the current constant acceleration model is not sufficiently good (this is indicated by a large tuned process uncertainty matrix Q).
+In my opinion, the reason is that UKF demands a more accurate model than EKF, while the current constant acceleration model is not sufficiently good (this is indicated by a relatively large process uncertainty matrix Q).
 This model doesn't have any knowledge of the vehicle dynamics (i.e. the car is considered as a single moving point).
-This problem of UKf is also adressed in this [paper](https://www.semanticscholar.org/paper/A-Robust-Adaptive-Unscented-Kalman-Filter-for-with-Zheng-Fu/d89165e037fd75bb24ef7a442ead7ec23b312460)
+The problem of UKF is also adressed in the [paper](https://www.semanticscholar.org/paper/A-Robust-Adaptive-Unscented-Kalman-Filter-for-with-Zheng-Fu/d89165e037fd75bb24ef7a442ead7ec23b312460)
 Unfortunately, I don't have dynamics infomation of the vehicle in the data to construct a better model.

+My goal is to learn EKF and UKF and experience their challenges in practice.
+This is enough until now and I would move to explore the Particle Filter.

 ## Basic Build Instructions
 1. Clone this repo.